orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ---

+- "Whenever you have one of something, what if you had more of that thing"
 - Reference (in)variant, or "most recent - direction on the direction" to some other direction (say time).
 "Most recent (.last)" / "Entire direction (.all)".
 This way get an unordered reference?
 - Differences between function looking for variable(s) or not
 - From "location" to "data entry"